Side-On/Film-Pairs/README.md

 In the orignal designs there was only a 'Time' and 'Score' tracker.
 In the final version I have also included how many matches have been made to let the user see at a glance how many they have successfully matched, instead of having to count them manually.

 The 'Time' tracker is initiated when the user clicks on the first card.
 It then counts up until the user has matched all of the cards.
 At the end of the game another screen (overlay) appears in front of the webpage to give the user further information.
 This includes the Total Time taken to complete the game.
-As well as: how many matches they've made, what score multiplier they received based on their time, and a button to restart the card and reshuffle the cards.
+As well as: how many matches were made, what score multiplier they received based on their time, and a button to restart the card and reshuffle the cards.

+### Features Left to Implement

+Unfortunately due to time restrictions to complete the project, I was unable to create a feature that allows the user to choose a difficulty setting.
+This feature will give the user three options:
+Easy - 8 cards on display making four possible matches.
+Medium - 12 cards on display making six possible matches.
+Hard - 16 cards making eight possible matches.

+These settings would be dispalyed underneath the instructions and respond to the user clicking on each one.
+This would also allow the user to earn a bigger score mulitplier, Easy being the lowest reward and Hard being the highest.